 Snowden hits hurdles in search for asylum

-Snowden withdrew a bid for asylum in Russia when he learned the terms Moscow had set out, according to Putin's spokesman Dmitry Peskov.
-Putin said on Monday that Russia was ready to shelter Snowden as long as he stopped leaking U.S. secrets.
+Russian news agencies Tuesday quoted President Vladimir Putin's spokesman Dmitry Peskov as saying that Snowden withdrew his request when he learned about the terms Moscow has set out.
+Putin said on Monday that Russia is ready to shelter Snowden as long as he stops leaking U.S. secrets.

 At the same time, Putin said he had no plans to turn over Snowden to the United States.

-WikiLeaks said requests have also been made to Brazil, China, Cuba, Ecuador, France, Iceland, India, Italy, Ireland and Nicaragua.
+WikiLeaks said requests have also been made to Bolivia, Brazil, China, Cuba, Ecuador, France, Iceland, India, Italy, Ireland, Netherlands, Nicaragua, Spain and Venezuela.